ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

   pdflatex -file-line-error -halt-on-error -interaction=nonstopmode -output-dir={output-directory} -synctex=1 {sourcefile.tex}
   ```
   where
-  - `{sourcefile.tex}` would be the full path to the `tex` file you wish to compile (e.g. `~/Documents/myfile.tex`), and
+  - `{sourcefile.tex}` represents the full path to the `tex` file you wish to compile (e.g. `~/Documents/myfile.tex`), and
-  - `{output-directory}` would be the full path to the directory you want the output files to go (generally the parent directory of `sourcefile.tex`)
+  - `{output-directory}` represents the full path to the directory you want the compilation's output files (e.g. PDF files, log files, SyncTeX files, etc...) to go.
+    The output directory will generally the parent directory of `sourcefile.tex`.

 You can find full documentation of `pdflatex` options by running `man pdflatex` on a command line; for our purposes, here is an explanation of each option used above:
 - `-file-line-error` prints error  messages in the form `file:line:error`.
-  Here is an example of what `pdflatex` reports if I incorrectly leave out the `\item` command in an `itemize` environment on line 15 of the file `test.tex`:
+  As a concrete example, here is what the command `pdflatex -file-line-error ~/test/myfile.tex` reports if I incorrectly leave out the `\item` command in an `itemize` environment on line 15 of the file `test.tex`:
   ```
-  ././test.tex:15: LaTeX Error: Something's wrong--perhaps a missing \item.
+  /home/user/test/test.tex:15: LaTeX Error: Something's wrong--perhaps a missing item
   ```
+  Notice how the log message matches the `file:line:error` format: the file is `/home/user/test/test.tex`, the line number is `15`, and the error is `LaTeX Error: Something's wrong--perhaps a missing item`.
-  The format used by `-file-line-error` makes it easier to parse error messages using Vim's `errorformat` functionality, which is covered in more detail below in the section on [implementing error message parsing](#implementing-error-message-parsing).
+  The `-file-line-error` format makes it easier to parse LaTeX compilation log messages using Vim's `errorformat` functionality, which is covered in more detail below in the section on [implementing error message parsing](#implementing-error-message-parsing).

 - `-halt-on-error` exits `pdflatex` immediately if an error is encountered during compilation (instead of attempting to continue compiling the document in spite of the error)

 - `-interaction=nonstopmode` sets `pdflatex`'s run mode to not stop on errors.
   The idea is to use `-interaction=nonstopmode` *together* with `-halt-on-error`  to halt compilation at the first error and return control to the parent process/program from which `pdflatex` was run.

-  If you're curious for official documentation of the other possible values of the `interaction` option: on a command line, run `texdoc texbytopic`, which opens a PDF manual (you'll need an installation of TeX Live or similar to access `texdoc`).
+  If you're curious for official documentation of the other possible values of the `interaction` option,
+  open on a command line and run `texdoc texbytopic`, which opens a PDF manual (you'll need an installation of TeX Live or similar to access `texdoc`).
   In the PDF, search for the chapter `Running TeX` (chapter 32 at the time of writing) and find the subsection `Run modes` (subsection 32.2 at the time of writing), where you will find TeX's run modes explained; the possible values of the `-interaction` option for `pdflatex` have the same effect.

-- `-output-dir={output-directory}` writes the files outputted by the compilation process into the directory `output-directory` (instead of the current working directory from which `pdflatex` was run).
+- `-output-dir={output-directory}` writes the files outputted by the compilation process into the directory `{output-directory}` (instead of the current working directory from which `pdflatex` was run).
   I set `directory` equal to the parent directory of the to-be-compiled `tex` file; e.g. to compile `~/Documents/tex-files/myfile.tex` I would use `output-directory=~/Documents/tex-files`.

+  Here is why manually setting `pdflatex`'s `-output-dir` option is useful: suppose you open Vim to edit `file1.tex`, then, in the same Vim instance, switch to editing `file2.tex`.
+  By default, Vim's current working directory will still be `file1.tex`'s parent directory even after switching to `file2.tex`
+  (unless you manually update Vim's working directory with the `:cd` command; see `:help cd`),
+  so if you compile `file2.tex` without setting `pdflatex`'s `-output-dir` option to `file2.tex`'s parent directory, the output files from compiling `file2.tex` will end up in `file1.tex`'s parent directory.
+  Setting `-output-dir` to `file2.tex`'s parent directory solves this problem.

 - `synctex=1` generates SyncTeX data for the compiled file, which enables inverse search between a PDF reader and the `tex` source file; more on this in the article on [integrating a PDF reader and Vim]({% link tutorials/vim-latex/pdf-reader.md %}).